Create a Website Account - Manage notification subscriptions, save form progress and more.

 It is a misperception that the proposed program creates a new policy to subsidize employee parking.
-Under our current parking regulations, approximately 185 free spaces are provided on our streets, concentrated in two neighborhoods and utilized almost entirely by employees (mostly in the Tree Streets as well as Witherspoon-Jackson).
+Under our current parking regulations, approximately 185 free all-day spaces are provided on our streets, concentrated in two neighborhoods and utilized almost entirely by employees (mostly in the Tree Streets as well as Witherspoon-Jackson).
 This is truly subsidized employee parking.
 The proposed new plan, which is entirely self-funding, puts the onus on employers to fund the employee parking which is currently provided for free.
 The permit parking proposal does not create, but rather removes existing parking subsidies.

-According to numerous studies, cars parked along a roadway actually provide a calming effect on traffic and reduce the speed of car travel and the number and severity of crashes.
+According to numerous studies, cars parked along a roadway actually provide a calming effect on traffic, and reduce the speed of car travel and the number and severity of crashes.

-Town officials are in ongoing conversations to find other shared lot agreements with private owners and will continue to pursue more options for employee, customer, and residential parking.
+Town officials are in ongoing conversations to find other shared lot agreements with private owners and will continue to pursue more options for employee, customer and residential parking.

 Undergraduates are not permitted to have a car on campus.
 The proposed permit system continues to prevent them from parking on local streets as an alternative -- particularly through the posted, 3-hour parking limit on the most accessible, residential streets.
 Graduate students might be eligible to purchase residential permits depending on their housing circumstances.